 And now to welcome you to my website: I hope everyone who visits will enjoy looking around.
 You’ll find extracts and information about my novels, Babyday, How I Broke Mama’s Commandments, a historical novel for adults, and also the latest news about Rafi Brown and the Candy Floss Kid, a novel for children aged 8-12, published by Red Bank Books

-You can read poems and complete short stories and find out where they’ve been published.
-Under News and Views, I’ll be talking about The Fabulous Fifties, now on trend, as they say, and about all kinds of exciting activities connected with Rafi Brown, my brilliant, dyslexic, eleven-year-old cartoonist.
+You can also read complete short stories and find out where they’ve been published.
+Under News and Views, I’ll be talking about The Fabulous Fifties, now on trend as they say, and about all kinds of exciting activities connected with Rafi Brown, my brilliant, dyslexic, eleven-year-old cartoonist.
 And anything that may occur in the poetry/literature/arts scene, in and around the Manchester area.
 Please take advantage of the contact box to share your thoughts – provided they are publishable!

 I am very happy to run writing workshops for children and adults and to give talks about my writing.

 I’m delighted to say that Rafi Brown and the Candy Floss Kid, ISBN 978-0-9574948-0-0 was published on Valentine’s Day, 14 FEBRUARY 2013!

 Buy it in paperback from Amazon: Rafi Brown and The Candy Floss Kid on Amazon.
 Or in Kindle :http://www.amazon.co.uk/dp/B00BZDOAY8